mocabe/yave/README.md

 * Macro node

-Macro nodes are used to procedually generate nodes from arbitary number of inputs.
+Macro nodes are used to procedurally generate nodes from arbitrary number of inputs.
 For example, `List.List` is macro node which generates tree by `List.Cons` and `List.Nil`.
 Macro nodes will be expanded in parser stage.

 ## Implementation